 You can either make homemade guacamole or you can just add some diced-up avocado under the sour cream layer.
 Putting the guacamole or avocados between the beans and sour cream is important so that it doesn’t turn brown because of exposure to oxygen.

 Can I substitute something for the tomatoes?

-Yes, it is easy to half and works well, just put it in an 8×8 glass baking dish if you choose to half it.
+Yes.
+It is easy to halve and works well.
+Just put it in an 8×8 glass baking dish, if you choose to halve it.